In this guide we’ll take a look at the best tree loppers for the UK market.

 Bypass blades are therefore well suited to pruning living stems and branches as they won’t damage the remaining plant.

-Jobs are always made easier if you can avoid lugging a ladder around, or balancing perilously off one.
+Jobs are often made easier if you can avoid lugging a ladder around.

 Loppers with telescopic handles can allow you to have a much further reach when pruning and lopping.
-Some telescopic loppers can extend to up to a metre in length making it a breeze to reach the upper branches of trees and bushes.
+Some telescopic loppers can extend to up to a metre in length making it much easier to reach the upper branches of trees and bushes.

-You do sometimes have to forfeit a bit of accuracy when using telescopic loppers – you can’t expect to be able to have complete control over the exact cutting point from so far away.
+You do sometimes have to forfeit a bit of accuracy when using telescopic loppers.
+It can be harder to have complete control over the exact cutting point from so far away.